How men's work is helping reclaim the rite of passage modern life took away

 What is a rite of passage?

 For most of human history, the transition from boy to man was not left to chance.
 It was marked deliberately, communally, and often profoundly.
-Communities created structured processes to initiate young men into adulthood.
-These weren't just ceremonies, but were also experiences designed to break something open and to separate a boy from his childhood identity, put him through an ordeal that tested his character, and return him to his community as a man, seen and acknowledged by the men who came before him.
+These weren't just ceremonies — they were experiences designed to break something open: to separate a boy from his childhood identity, put him through an ordeal that tested his character, and return him to his community as a man, seen and acknowledged by the men who came before him.

 The details varied across cultures, but the underlying structure was consistent: separation, ordeal, return.
 And at the heart of it was older men who knew what was needed, and were willing to show up for the next generation.